Wokarol/GameSystemsLocator/README.md

 > For more information, refer to in-code documentation

 ### Locating
-Locator configured like so can then be used to obtain references to game system using ` GameSystem.Get<IMusicSource>().Play() ` at any point in code
+Locator configured like so can then be used to obtain references to game system using ` GameSystems.Get<IMusicSource>().Play() ` at any point in code

 This method will get the current system even including the overrides, if no instance is present, it will attempt to return the null object.